be3 launches on Saorview

 Popular dramas such as Doc Martin, Wentworth, and all new Prime Suspect 1973 will be broadcast exclusively in Ireland on be3. be3 viewers will also have a second chance to catch Coronation Street and Emmerdale.
 TV3 Group’s children’s programming strand, 3Kids will also be broadcast each weekday morning from 7am.

 An exclusive new production entitled Aerial Ireland will premiere on be3 at 9pm on Monday, January 9th, to mark the launch of TV3 Group’s newest channel.
 This landmark documentary was directed and produced for the Smithsonian Channel USA by award winning filmmaker Stephen Rooke of Tile Films (Waterways, Saving the Titanic)

 The transmitter network operator 2RN has advised us that due to essential engineering work, transmitter outages may occur in some areas over the coming days.
 This work may result in temporary loss or interruption to your usual Saorview service and we would like to apologise if this causes any inconvenience.

-Due to essential engineering work by ESB Networks, our Ballybofey transmitter will be subject to a break in transmission, between 09:30 and 16:00 on 17th February 2017.
+Due to essential engineering work, our Arranmore transmitter will be subject power reduction between 10:00and 18:00 on 29th March 2017.

-Due to engineering work, our Monaghan transmitter will be subject to a complete outage of approximately 10 minutes' duration at 11:00 on 17th February 2017.
+Due to essential engineering work, our Hollywell Hill transmitter will be subject to complete outages of up to 2 hours between 08:00 and 17:00 on 29th & 30th March 2017.

 Software upgrade to Saorview Plus+ PVR